Real-world use cases

 Fix stored as GOTCHA.
 Every agent knows it forever.

-Alice uses Claude Code, Bob uses Cursor, Charlie uses Gemini CLI.
+Alice uses Claude Code, Bob uses Cursor, Charlie uses Gemini or Antigravity.
 Same codebase.
 Engram ensures all agents follow the same conventions, regardless of which AI model powers them.

 Each developer's AI suggests different patterns.
 Code reviews catch inconsistencies.